Simon and Hallsworth Fellowships

 Condition of the award

-A condition of the award for all Simon and Hallsworth Research Fellowships is to produce a poster about your project for the October showcase event.
+A condition of the award for all Simon and Hallsworth Research Fellowships is to produce a poster about your project as requested.

 Examples of the posters can be found on our current and recent fellows page.

 How to apply

 Applications should be made via The University of Manchester’s on-line application system.
 If you are unable to apply on-line please request an application form by emailing human resources quoting the reference number.